Installing Checkmate

 string

-Login url to be used in emailing service
+Login URL to be used in emailing service

 REDIS_HOST